Richie Sambora: Other work

 Sambora composed television theme songs for Entertainment Tonight and The Insider.
-Sambora (along with Jon Bon Jovi) is part of the ownership group of the Philadelphia Soul, an Arena Football League football team.
+Sambora (along with Jon Bon Jovi) was part of the ownership group of the Philadelphia Soul, an Arena Football League football team, until the league suspended operations in 2009.

 Sambora is featured on the track "Baby Rock Remix" from LL Cool J's 2008 album Exit 13.

 Sambora made a guest appearance on Bo Diddley's 1996 album A Man Amongst Men, playing guitar on tracks "Can I Walk You Home" and "Oops!
 Bo Diddley".

 In 1999, Sambora was a guest vocalist on the Stuart Smith album Stuart Smith's Heaven & Earth, performing a cover of the Deep Purple song "When a Blind Man Cries".
 Also in 1999, Sambora played the guitar solo on the track "Why Don't You Love Me" on the album Tuesday's Child, by Canadian singer Amanda Marshall.

+In 1992 Sambora was on the soundtrack for Red Shoe Diaries with the feverish song “You Never Really Know”.
 Sambora sang "Long Way Around" for the 1997 Steven Seagal action film Fire Down Below.
 The song, written by Seagal and David Pomeranz, appears in the final scene.
 In a 1998 interview Sambora said his version is in the film itself but a different person's performance of the song is included on the film's soundtrack album, despite Sambora's name appearing on the album credits.
 Sambora also recorded the song "One Last Goodbye" for movie The Banger Sisters, and covered Jimi Hendrix's "The Wind Cries Mary" for the soundtrack of 1990 comedy The Adventures of Ford Fairlane.

-Sambora's guitar work featured on the track "Misery" on Pink's 2001 album Missundaztood with Steven Tyler.

 In 2004, Sanctuary Records released a self-titled album which had been recorded in 1978 by Shark Frenzy, documenting Sambora's first recorded material.
 The mix tapes had been damaged in a flood and band member Bruce Foster had remastered them for release many years later.

 Sambora co-wrote several tracks and played guitar on Australian rock/pop artist Shannon Noll's third album Turn It Up.
 It was released in Australia in September 2007.

 To coincide with his solo album Aftermath of the Lowdown, Sambora and friends performed as the house band on The Late Late Show with Craig Ferguson on CBS for one week (December 3–7, 2012).
 Several guests sang along with the band over the week, including Ferguson (singing Sugar Daddy), Denis Leary, Eddie Izzard and even Larry King, who sang the Late Late Show theme song.

 Sambora competed on the fourth season of the British version of The Masked Singer as the Jacket Potato.

 Personal life

 Sambora married actress Heather Locklear in Paris on December 17, 1994.
 Their daughter Ava Elizabeth Sambora, was born on October 4, 1997.
 Locklear filed for divorce in February 2006 citing irreconcilable differences.
 The divorce was finalized on April 11, 2007.
-On April 20, Sambora's father, Adam, died of lung cancer.
+On April 20 2007, Sambora's father, Adam, died of lung cancer.